CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </p>

 <span class="description">
-The form is submitted when the user chooses to create their Rule.
-Asana will create the Rule Action data model object and make a signed request to the on_submit_callback specified in the form metadata returned from the fetch/update Rule Action form endpoints.
-Information about the created Rule Action should be included in the response if it was successfully created.
-This is the endpoint and schema for updating Rule Actions; app triggers (V2) will be analogous. <br> <br> <a href="../images/ac-rule-on-submit.png">
+The form is submitted when the user chooses to create their rule.
+Asana will create the rule action data model object and make a signed request to the `on_submit_callback` specified in the form metadata returned from the fetch/update rule action form endpoints.
+Information about the created rule action should be included in the response if it was successfully created.
+This is the endpoint and schema for updating rule actions; app triggers (V2) will be analogous. <br> <br> <a href="../images/ac-rule-on-submit.png">
   <img src="../images/ac-rule-on-submit.png" alt="App components rule on submit request flow"/>
 </a>
 </span>